 You can use the server interposed transaction manager in WebLogic Server to drive the two-phase commit process for transactions that are coordinated by a third-party transaction manager and include transaction participants within WebLogic Server, such as JMS resources and JDBC resources.
 The server interposed transaction manager is an implementation of the javax.transaction.xa.XAResource interface.
 You access the server interposed transaction manager by creating a server-side gateway on WebLogic Server and then accessing the gateway from a third-party system.
-The transaction manager in the third-party system then sends the prepare and commit messages to the server-side gateway, which propagates the message to the WebLogic Server transaction manager and coordinates the transaction participants within WebLogic Server.
+The transaction manager in the third-party system then sends the prepare and commit messages to the server-side gateway, which propagates the message to the WebLogic Server transaction manager.
+The WebLogic Server transaction manager then acts as a subordinate transaction manager and coordinates the transaction participants within WebLogic Server.
 Figure 12-3 shows the interaction between the two transaction managers and the server-side gateway.